vaiseys/dav-course/README.md

-# 223 - Introduction to Data Science
+# Sociology 223 - Data Analysis and Visualization

 Hi folks, welcome to the repository for the Introduction to Data Science course.
 Here, you are going to find: